VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 Examples:

 - e2e4, e7e5 normal moves
-- e7e8q for propmotion to queen (also: k knight, b bishop, r rook)
+- e7e8q for promotion to queen (also: k knight, b bishop, r rook)
 - e1g1 e8g8 e1c1 e8c8 for castling

 # How to Use it